 Mainly, this is because the Chinese associate compassion with the female sex rather than male.
 As a result, Avalokitesvara would become known as Guanyin and in this geographical region he would be depicted in female form.

 Guanyin statues commonly depict her holding a vase which she is tipping over.
 The vase is filled with special water that she is liberally dispensing.
 Additionally, the water has healing properties that will prolong life and relieve suffering.

 Buddhists believe that all suffering has it’s origins in the defilements of body, speech and mind.
 The special water, also known as the “dew of compassion” has the power to heal all defilements that lead to suffering.
 In her other hand Guanyin is typically holding a willow branch between her index finger and thumb.
 The willow branch is used to cure sickness and fulfill the wishes of her devotees.

 Additionally, in some parts of China the origins of Guanyin are believed to be in Taoism and not Buddhism.
 Therefore, it is possible that her new female form is not only due to compassion being associated with the softer sex.
 Instead, she is believed to be associated with one of the eight immortals of the Taoist pantheon.

 Since only one of the eight immortals is considered to be female, it is easy to guess which one Guanyin is believed to be.
 This female immortal is known as He Xian’gu and she lived during the reign of the Tang Dynasty in China.

 Thousand Arms & Eleven Heads

-To the delight of Buddhist art lovers, Avalokitesvara is sometimes depicted very extravagantly.
+To the delight of Buddhist art lovers, Avalokitesvara statues are sometimes depicted very extravagantly.
 Sometimes the bodhisattva is depicted with a thousand arms and eleven heads.